Allan M. Collins: Artificial intelligence

 In artificial intelligence, Collins is recognized for work on intelligent tutoring systems and plausible reasoning.
 With collaborator Jaime Carbonell, Collins produced the first documented example of an intelligent tutor system called SCHOLAR CAI (computer-assisted instruction).
 Knowledge in SCHOLAR was structured analogously to the then theorized organization of human semantic memory as to afford a variety of meaningful interactions with the system.
-Collins' extensive research program pioneered discourse analysis methods to study the strategies human tutors use to adapt their teaching to learners.
+Collins's extensive research program pioneered discourse analysis methods to study the strategies human tutors use to adapt their teaching to learners.
 In addition, Collins studied and developed a formal theory characterizing the variety of plausible inferences people use to ask questions about which their knowledge is incomplete.
 Importantly, Collins developed methods to embed lessons learned from such research into the SCHOLAR system, improving system usability and effectiveness.
 Subsequently, Collins developed WHY, an intelligent tutoring system that used the Socratic method for tutoring causal knowledge and reasoning.
 In conjunction with this project he developed a formal computational theory of Socratic tutoring, derived from analyses of inquiry teaching dialogues.